nystudio107/seomatic/README.md

 * [Added] Twitter Card and Facebook types can now have null values in the FieldType, and Template meta settings
 * [Added] We now include separate Place JSON-LD for Organizations (in addition to being part of the Identity)
 * [Fixed] We now handle numeric Google+ accounts properly
+* [Fixed] The Preview buttons display properly on mobile devices for the SEOmatic FieldType now
 * [Improved] Updated the README.md

 ### 1.0.12 -- 2016.01.19